mauricelam/btsnoop-extcap/README.md

 # Running btsnoop-extcap from command line is not part of the normal workflow,
 # but it will print out installation instructions.
 For example:
 $ btsnoop-extcap
-Unknown extcap phase.
+Missing input extcap command.

 This is an extcap plugin meant to be used with Wireshark or tshark.
-To install this plugin for use with Wireshark, symlink or copy this executable to your Wireshark extcap directory
+To install this plugin, run
+    btsnoop-extcap --install

-# Run the symlink command in the error message (for Wireshark 4.1 or later)
+# Run the given command to create the symlink
-$ mkdir -p "$HOME/.local/lib/wireshark/extcap/" && \
-  ln -s "$HOME/.cargo/bin/btsnoop-extcap" "$HOME/.local/lib/wireshark/extcap/btsnoop-extcap"

-# or for Wireshark 4.0 or before
-$ mkdir -p "$HOME/.cargo/wireshark/extcap/" && \
-  ln -s "$HOME/.cargo/bin/btsnoop-extcap" "$HOME/.cargo/wireshark/extcap/btsnoop-extcap"
+$ btsnoop-extcap --install
+Is your Wireshark 4.1 or above?
+[Y/n] y
+Creating symlink at "~/.local/lib/wireshark/extcap/btsnoop-extcap" Enter path to adb executable [Default: ~/Library/Android/sdk/platform-tools/adb]: <Enter>
 ```

 _Root is required on the selected Android device._